igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 # Introduction

-Packet loss is a hard and pervasive problem of day-to-day network operation, and proactively detecting, measuring, and locating it is crucial to maintaining high QoS and timely resolution of crippling end-to-end throughput issues.
+Packet loss is a pervasive problem of day-to-day network operation, and proactively detecting, measuring, and locating it is crucial to maintaining high QoS and timely resolution of crippling end-to-end throughput issues.
 To this effect, in a TCP-dominated world, network operators have been heavily relying on information present in the clear in TCP headers: sequence and acknowledgment numbers, and SACK when enabled.
-These allow for quantitative estimation of packet loss by passive on-path observation.
-Additionally, the lossy segment (upstream or downstream from the observation point) can be quickly identified by moving the passive observer around.
+These allow for quantitative estimation of packet loss by passive on-path observation, and the lossy segment (upstream or downstream from the observation point) can be quickly identified by moving the passive observer around.

 With encrypted protocols, the equivalent transport headers are encrypted and passive packet loss observation is not possible, as described in
 {{TRANSPORT-ENCRYPT}}.

-Encrypted protocols could be routed by the network differently and the fraction of Internet traffic delivered using encrypted protocols is increasing every year.
-Therefore, is it imperative to measure packet loss experienced by encrypted protocol users directly instead of relying on measuring TCP loss between similar endpoints.
+Since encrypted protocols could be routed by the network differently, and the fraction of Internet traffic delivered using encrypted protocols is increasing every year, it is imperative to measure packet loss experienced by encrypted protocol users directly instead of relying on measuring TCP loss between similar endpoints.

-Since explicit path signals are preferred by {{!RFC8558}}, this document proposes adding two explicit loss bits to the clear portion of the protocol headers to restore network operators' ability to maintain high QoS for users of encrypted protocols.
+Following the recommendation in {{!RFC8558}} of making path signals explicit, this document proposes adding two explicit loss bits to the clear portion of the protocol headers to restore network operators' ability to maintain high QoS for users of encrypted protocols.
 These bits can be added to an unencrypted portion of a header belonging to any protocol layer, e.g. two most significant its of the TTL field in IP (see {{IP}}) and IPv6 (see {{IPv6}}) headers or reserved bits in a QUIC v1 header (see {{QUIC-TRANSPORT}}).

 # Notational Conventions    {#conventions}